Yukti Kapoor: Success and further career (2019-present)

 Agnifera took a leap in 2018, after which she portrayed her character's on-screen daughter Agni Singh Thakur alongside Samridh Bawa and Kaur (coincidentally portraying Kaur's earlier character's daughter) till 2019.
 Later, Kapoor played Swetha in an episode of Laal Ishq with Vikram Sakhalkar.
 The same year, she portrayed Lakshmi, Alakshmi and Matrikas in Namah alongside Savi Thakur.

 In 2020, she appeared in her first music video Fakiri.
-Since 2020, Kapoor has been playing the role of a Lucknow based Karishma Singh in Sony SAB's Maddam Sir alongside Gulki Joshi.
+From 2020 to 2023, Kapoor portrayed the role of a Lucknow based cop Karishma Singh in Sony SAB's Maddam Sir alongside Gulki Joshi.
 In 2022, she also portrayed Kareena Singh, the twin-sister of her onscreen character Karishma Singh in Maddam Sir, in her third dual role.

-Since September 2023, she is seen portraying Keerti Shukla in Star Plus's Keh Doon Tumhein alongside Mudit Nayar.
+In 2023, she portrayed as Keerti Shukla in Star Plus's Keh Doon Tumhein alongside Mudit Nayar.